Tom Clifford (footballer): Concord Rangers (loan)

 During the 2019–20 season, Clifford was loaned to National League South club Concord Rangers, making twelve appearances, scoring once.

 King's Lynn Town

 On 1 August 2023, Clifford had his contract with Southend terminated by mutual consent to allow him to join National League North club King's Lynn Town on a two-year deal.

 Dartford (loan)

 On 15 February 2024, Clifford joined Dartford on a one-month loan.

+Ramsgate

+In August 2024, Clifford joined Isthmian League South East Division club Ramsgate.

+During his first season at the club, he was part of the team that earned promotion to the Isthmian League Premier Division as champions.